 - Designing physical environments for accessibility (sound, lighting)

-- Interpreting in a specialist area: medical, legal, retail, transport
+- Transcribing in a specialist area: medical, legal, retail, transport

 - Conveying deaf peoples’ diverse needs to corporates, employers and service staff

 - Professional coaching for deaf people: CVs and interview skills

 (compiled by Caroline Carswell and Nicola Fox)